thiagoenge/how-to-bank-account-statement-interface/README.md

 # implement a interface to bank account statement

-this repository demonstrates a way to implements an interface to statement bank account with some filters, search using technologies like react with NextJs and Typescript, hooks, api to retrieve a mock data, css grid, css var tokens, css modules
+this repository demonstrates a way to implements an interface to statement bank account with some filters, search.
+Using technologies like react with NextJs and Typescript, hooks, api to retrieve a mock data, css grid, css var tokens, css modules

 ## Run Locally